Ian Happ Player Props: Cubs vs. Orioles

 Ian Happ At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 57th, his on-base percentage ranks 10th, and he is 103rd in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 60th, his on-base percentage ranks 12th, and he is 108th in the league in slugging.

-- Happ enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .333 with one homer.

-- Happ has picked up an RBI in 27.9% of his games this season, with two or more RBI in 13.2% of his games.
-He has also produced three or more runs in four contests.
+- In 27.5% of his games this year, Happ has notched at least one RBI.
+In nine of those games (13.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.